olsendevs/solid-rest-api-typescript-mongodb/README.md

 import { CreateClientController } from "./CreateClientController";
 import { CreateClientUseCase } from "./CreateClientUseCase";

-const postgressUserRepository = new MongodbUserRepository();
+const mongodbUserRepository = new MongodbUserRepository();

 const createUserUseCase = new CreateClientUseCase(
-    postgressUserRepository
+    mongodbUserRepository
 );

 const createUserController = new CreateClientController(